Microsoft Outlook Customer Service

 - Share your meeting availability with just a tap and easily find times to meet with others.

-- Find everything you're looking for with our new search experience, including files, contacts, and your upcoming trips.
+- Find everything you're looking for, including files, contacts, and your forthcoming trips.

 - View and attach any file from your email, OneDrive, Dropbox, and more, without having to download them to your phone.

-- Open Word, Excel, or other Office document attachments to edit them directly in the corresponding app and attach them back to an email.
+- Open Word, Excel, or PowerPoint attachments to edit them directly in the corresponding app and attach them back to an email.

 --

-Outlook for iOS works with Microsoft Exchange, Office 365, Outlook.com (including Hotmail and MSN), Gmail, Yahoo Mail, and iCloud.
+Outlook for iOS works with Microsoft Exchange, Office 365, Outlook.com (including Hotmail and MSN), Gmail, Yahoo Email, and iCloud.

 --